top of page

 • May 1

 Women’s health is often discussed in fragments — hormones here, mental health there, weight somewhere else.
 In reality, these systems are deeply connected.
-May, recognized as Women’s Health Month, is an important reminder that symptoms deserve context, not dismissal.
+May, recognized as Women’s Health Month, serves as an important reminder that symptoms deserve context, not dismissal.

 Many women spend years being told their symptoms are “normal” or simply part of aging.
 While common, persistent fatigue, anxiety, sleep disruption, and weight changes are signals worth exploring.